davidgjiang/2hdm/README.md

 * Medium masses: $A = 500$, $600$ $GeV$
 * High masses: $A = 700+$ $GeV$
 ---
-Samples can be located at the group EOS: `/eos/atlas/atlascerngroupdisk/phys-hdbs/hbsm/ANA-HDBS-2023-05/v0.2/`
+Samples can be located at the group EOS: `/eos/atlas/atlascerngroupdisk/phys-hdbs/hbsm/ANA-HDBS-2023-05/` and '/eos/user/r/rjoshi/ntuples'
 * Signal Information: https://hplus-wminus-to-bbww-analysis-docs.docs.cern.ch/samples/
 * Background Information: [in progress]
 ---